3DCoded/3MS/docs/experimental/notip.md

 # Toolchanges Without Tip Shaping or Filament Cutter!

 Because the 3MS is synchronized to the printer's extruder, it can potentially toolchange without any tip shaping or filament cutter.
-So far, the only testing has been done outside of prints.

 !!! info
     This page, and the features mentioned on it, are in develpment